 This program reduces the filesize of images for faster (and politer) online viewing.
 With it, you can shrink all the images in your entire website in a single step.
-Though still somewhat experimental, its results are good enough to be used for all of the images at its home website, including those in the image galleries listed here.
+Though still somewhat experimental, its results are good enough to be used for nearly all of the images at its home website, including those in the image galleries listed here.

 shrinkpix reduces an image's size by first saving the original version, and then applying transformations until either the desired size is met, or no more transformations remain.
 Although its results may serve a variety of purposes, this program is primarily intended for reducing the filesize of a website's images posted online.
 In this role, the smaller images it creates can be viewed quicker, and are friendlier to users with limited or metered bandwidth.